 When you talk to it in meetings with clients or potential employers you can explain that that execution wasn’t what the team ultimately ended up going with, and then explain exactly what you loved about it anyway.

-Your turn!
 How do you deal with feedback and criticism?
+Do you have any useful strategies?
 Let us know in the comments below!